 53:00 - 60:00: Summary, References, Post-test

 Refunds will not be issued for online webinars

 Vanessa Peregrim has the following financial relationship: she is a paid employee of Carolina Speech Pathology.
 No payment was received for creation of this webinar.
 Ms. Peregrim has no non-financial relationships to disclose.

-Vanessa Peregrim received her Masters degree from Loyola University in 2006 and her BCS-S in 2018.
-She is one of our Clinical Lead SLPs and also carries an active caseload.
-She provides mobile FEES to the Maryland/DC/VA territory for CSP.
-Prior to joining CSP in 2016, Vanessa worked at University of Maryland Medical center in the acute care and outpatient setting with adults and pediatrics.
-She has presented posters and lectures at ASHA and Maryland State Association Conferences and taught Ethics at the graduate level.
-She currently teaches Advanced Dysphagia graduate courses at Loyola University of MD..
-She has been deemed competent for supervision and training in FEES by a board certified Otolaryngologist.
-Disclosures: Ms. Lauf has the following financial relationship to disclose: she is a salaried employee of Carolina Speech Pathology.
-Ms. Lauf has no non-financial disclosures to report.
+Vanessa Peregrim Lauf received her Masters degree from Loyola University in 2006 and her BCS-S in 2018.
+She provides mobile FEES to the Maryland/DC/VA territory for Carolina Speech Pathology and also serves as the Clinical Lead.
+Prior to joining CSP in 2016, Vanessa worked at University of Maryland Medical Center in the acute care and outpatient setting with adults and pediatrics.
+She has presented posters and lectures at ASHA and Maryland State Association Conferences and has taught Ethics at the graduate level.
+She currently serves as adjunct faculty at Loyola University of MD.
+Instructor Disclosure: Ms. Lauf has the following financial relationship to disclose: she is a salaried employee of Carolina Speech Pathology.
+She also receives compensation for teaching at Loyola.
+Ms. Lauf has no non-financial relationships to disclose